9xbt/9xCode/README.md

 ## Note
 9xCode is still in beta, so if you find any issues please report them in the issues tab.

+## A lil update
+9xCode will be now developed specifically for [GoOS](https://github.com/Owen2k6/GoOS) serving as a secondary language to code in.